rackerlabs/design-system/_component_design/cards.md

 - Construct cards so they are uniform in size.
 - Do not use cards in place of robust data tables, or with a large quantity of data entries.
 - There is no limit to the number of cards that can be used, however, ensure the page use case justifies the data.
-For example, dashboards are meant to provide users with quick insights and clear paths forward to more robust data.
 - Do not overuse cards in an application.
 Too many pages with cards can be confusing to users because they cannot intuitively determine the page they are on.
 - Do not include too much information on a card.
-- Include only high-level information on a card, and link to more detailed information.
+Include only high-level information on a card, and link to more detailed information.
 - If the information is better presented in a list or table pattern, do not use cards.
 If you believe Card Grids might appeal to some users, you can present both layout options.
 - If you use a card grid as an alternate view to a table view (or, a **list view**), ensure you allow the user to switch to their preferred view.